Prince Henrik of Denmark: Marriage

-On 10 June 1967 which was the day before his 33rd birthday, he married Margrethe, the heir presumptive to the Danish throne, at the Naval Church of Copenhagen.
+On 10 June 1967, he married Margrethe, the heir presumptive to the Danish throne, at the Naval Church of Copenhagen.
 At the time of the wedding his name was Danicised to Henrik and he was given the title HRH Prince Henrik of Denmark.
 Prior to the wedding, he converted to Lutheranism from Catholicism.
 Margrethe and Henrik had two children, King Frederik X and Prince Joachim, and eight grandchildren.

 Henrik's native language was French, and his second language was Danish.
 He also spoke fluent English, German, Chinese, and Vietnamese.
 Although he quickly learned Danish after marrying Margrethe and spoke it regularly for half a century, Danes joked about his grasp of Danish and his pronounced French accent.